Sports Coach Logo Sports Coach Training Principles Fitness Components

 Muscle strains are not only the preserve of sportsmen and women.
 Any one of us can pick up pulls and tears.
 Everyone is familiar with the dangers of lifting heavy objects without taking care, but repetitive movements can also cause strains if adequate breaks are not accepted.
 You do not even have to be particularly active.
 A severe bout of coughing can leave you with strained muscles that will hurt long beyond you, getting rid of any virus!

 Knowing where to go can be difficult, especially if the injury is causing you to miss work or makes you unable to go about even the most mundane aspects of your daily life, such as housework or essential shopping.
-It is unlikely that your GP would be able to get you seen by a specialist as quickly as you might wish.
+It is unlikely that your GP will be able to get you seen by a specialist as quickly as you wish.
 A more significant injury that might require rehabilitation or surgical repair could put you at risk of making a full recovery.

-, where we can see you more quickly and at a time that suits you.
+Under those circumstances, you should visit The Winslow Hospital, where we can see you more quickly and at a time that suits you.
 Although the severity of a muscular injury can usually be determined with a simple physical examination, you also have the reassurance of immediate access to MRI or CT scans if your specialist does think the injury is more serious.

 Page Reference